 3. Go (1999)

 “You know what I love most about Christmas?”
-Claire (a pre-brainwashed Katie Holmes) asks drug dealer Todd Gaines (the always excellent Timothy Olyphant) over a chance-encounter breakfast.
+Claire (a pre-brainwashed Katie Holmes) asks drug dealer Todd Gaines (the always sharp Timothy Olyphant) over a chance-encounter breakfast.
 “The surprises.”

 The surprises that lead to this exchange as Go doubles back on itself are part of what make the film so much fun.
 Another is the whip-smart dialogue (Olyphant later in that conversation delivers a wonderful monologue regarding the suckitude of Family Circus).

-Kind of an ecstasy-fueled Short Cuts, Go’s myriad characters and intertwining tales are almost impossible to describe without ruining the joy of just, um, going with the flow.
+Kind of an ecstasy-fueled Short Cuts, Go’s myriad characters and intertwining tales are almost impossible to describe without ruining the joy of just going with the flow.

 2. Die Hard (1988)